frc-862/PitCartManager/README.md

 <br/>...

 ## Future Plans
+- [x] [should be fixed i think] orange color is never set back when switching matches
 - [x] improve stream code changing
-- [ ] maybe add an option for world champs (changes bracket.html and change stream presets)
+- [ ] maybe add an option for world champs (changes bracket.html and changes stream presets)
 - [ ] View of current stats of comp including OPR's and current RPs (have current team at top with rankings shown)
 - [ ] robot functions that popup when detecting rio (maybe showing ip and stuff)
 - [ ] add debug options to toggles
-- [ ] alliance selection teams
 - [ ] enlarge match on field text
 - [ ] implement some type of scrolling for outer screen matches
 - [ ] DOCS DOCS DOCS THERE IS 0 DOCUMENTATION FOR THIS PROJECT